kalpana456/devops-aws-templates/README.md

 ## Cloudformation

-These Clouformation templates are a good starting point for setting up and running applications on AWS.
+These Clouformation templates are a good starting point for setting up and running web applications on AWS.

 ### Default